| |

 Jagalchi Fish Market (부산 자갈치시장)

-Located near Busan’s Nampo-dong District, this vibrant market is home to hundreds of vendors selling fresh seafood from around the world.
-The market is a great place to sample some local fare and get an up-close look at the bustling Korean fish trade.
+This vibrant market is located near Busan’s Nampo-dong District.
+Hundreds of vendors sell fresh seafood worldwide.
+The market is a great place to sample local fare and get an up-close look at the bustling Korean fish trade.

-The perfect time for a visit to the fish market would be during lunchtime.
-Be sure to plan enough time to wander around the market and take in all of its unique sights, smells, and sounds.
-You’ll find vendors selling a variety of fresh fish, squid, eels, shrimp, clams, crabs and other seafood delicacies that will tantalize your taste buds.
+The perfect time to visit the fish market is during lunchtime.
+Plan enough time to wander the market and take in its unique sights, smells, and sounds.
+Vendors sell fresh fish, squid, eels, shrimp, clams, crabs, and other seafood delicacies that will tantalize your taste buds.

-Many vendors also have tanks full of live fish so you can pick out exactly what you want and they will cook it for you.
+Many vendors also have tanks full of live fish, so you can pick out what you want, and they will cook it for you.

 Address: 52 Jagalchihaean-ro, Jung-gu, Busan, South Korea

-Opening hours: every day, between 02:00-22:00, closed on the first and third Tuesday of every month.
+Opening hours: every day between 02:00 and 22:00, closed on the first and third Tuesday of every month.

-If you choose to travel by Busan City Bus Tour, you can take it from there and head towards your next stop on Yeongdo Island.
+If you travel by Busan City Bus Tour, you can take it from there and head towards your next stop on Yeongdo Island.

 Huinnyeoul Culture Village (희여울문화마을) & Jeoryeong Coastal Walk

 Along the 14 intertwined streets and alleys, we found countless cafes, lazy cats, vibrant murals, and breathtaking views.
-This place has become extremely popular with Korean people, and you will find them strolling around and taking countless Instagram-worthy pictures.
+This place has become extremely popular with Korean people, who stroll around and take countless Instagram-worthy pictures.

-From the streets above, you can see the Jeoryeong Coastal Walk, painted in blue, that ends with a beautiful rainbow-colored staircase, and one of the most photogenic caves in Busan.
+You can see the Jeoryeong Coastal Walk from the streets above, painted in blue.
+It ends with a beautiful rainbow-colored staircase and one of the most photogenic caves in Busan.

-At the entrance to Huinnyeoul Culture Village, you will find an informational map, and you can create your itinerary based on it.
-Or simply walk along the sea and let yourself explore every narrow and colorful corner.
+You will find an informational map at the entrance to Huinnyeoul Culture Village, and you can create your itinerary based on it.
+Or walk along the sea and let yourself explore every narrow and colorful corner.

 Stop by the Huinnyeoul Beach Cafe (흰여울비치), a beach-themed cafe with pink exterior walls and beautiful ocean views.